beehaw-org/beehaw-org.github.io/content/docs/core-functions/community-creation.md

 Mental health isn’t the *only* community where we might potentially run into the issue of playing nicely with our only rule, to be(e) nice.
 Sometimes, our hesitation comes from how we’ve seen communities focused on a particular subject play out across the rest of the internet.
 A few examples of this that you’re probably familiar with:

-* incel and men’s rights communitieso - ften misogynistic
+* incel and men’s rights communitieso - often misogynistic
 * unlimited free speech communities and platforms - often allow a lot of hate speech
 * certain kinds of communities focused on taking pictures of humans - often becoming dominated by thirst traps